senseize/Microsoft-Movie-Analysis/README.md

 ## Business Problem

-Microsoft decides to enter the movie industry and join a group of successful peers such as Amazon Prime, Netflix, Disney+, HBO and Apple TV.
+The fictitious business problem deals with Microsoft deciding to enter the movie industry.
+It would hence join a group of successful peers such as Amazon Prime, Netflix, Disney+, HBO and Apple TV.

 In order for this venture to be successful, the head of Microsoft's new movie studio requires **data-driven, actionable insights on what type of movies to create**.